vamise/fyfy-payment-gateway/README.md

 # Fyfy Payment Gateway

-### Description
+#### Description

-Accept FYFY, BNB, BUSD, USDT, USDC, and more directly on your store with the Fyfy payment gateway for WooCommerce.
+Accept: FYFY, BNB, BUSD, USDT, USDC, and more directly on your store with the Fyfy payment gateway for WooCommerce.

-TAKE CRYPTOCURRENCY PAYMENTS EASILY AND DIRECTLY ON YOUR STORE
+#### TAKE CRYPTOCURRENCY PAYMENTS EASILY AND DIRECTLY ON YOUR STORE

 The FyfyPay plugin extends WooCommerce allowing you to take payments directly on your store via FyfyPay’s API.

-### Available tokens:
+#### Available tokens:

 FYFY
 BNB